Tylwch

 Tylwch is a small village in Powys, Wales.

 Tylwch lies south of the principal town of Llanidloes on the border of Montgomeryshire and Radnorshire.
 It lies on the Afon Dulas, which once serviced a local woolen mill.
 Other early industries included West Fedw, a now disused lead mine.
-Tylwch was once home to Tylwch railway station, a small but locally important station which has since been closed.
+Tylwch was once home to Tylwch railway station, which closed in 1962.
 In 1899 the station was the scene of an accident which witnessed a collision between a mail train and an excursion train.
-Five people were seriously injured and a 24-year-old woman died in the incident.
+Five people were seriously injured and a 24-year-old woman died.